olaf-olaf/finalProject/proces.md

 - making samples shorter so the user doesn't notice this problem
 - creating several instances of audioplayers so if one is already playing, i can just play another one.
 This however, is quite ugly.

+##20-01-2017
+Today's presentation made clear that visual aspects of my app should be improved.
+It was still very basic.
+So today i've added some colors to the app that should give the user some feedback whether a button is pushed or something is playing.
+Right now i'm still trying to get everything as pretty as possible without using images.
+If i feel liek i've got the maximum visuals out of the app by coding I might improve the visuals by adding some custom images.